 Birth Is A Natural Process And Not A Medical Emergency

-We of course appreciate that there is no place like a hospital when the safety of mom and baby is compromised and you need emergency critical care however we believed that everything should be allowed to progress as naturally as possible for as long as possible before any intervention (if at all).
+We of course, appreciate that there is no place like a hospital when the safety of mom and baby is compromised and you need emergency critical care however we believed that everything should be allowed to progress as naturally as possible for as long as possible before any intervention (if at all).

 This being the case we opted for a home birth with two midwives and a doula.
-We worked with the famous birth centre in Los Angeles, California as featured in Ricki Lake's documentaries 'The Business of Being Born' and 'More Business of Being Born'.
+We worked with the famous birth center in Los Angeles, California as featured in Ricki Lake's documentaries 'The Business of Being Born' and 'More Business of Being Born'.
 This clinic resonated with our beliefs about how birth should be and it had the professionals to back them up.

-We did a lot of preparation and education leading up to the birth, so that we would understand as much about the birth process and postpartum period as we could as this was OUR birth and we knew that we were the ones playing a big part in this.
+We did a lot of preparation and education leading up to the birth so that we would understand as much about the birth process and postpartum period as we could as this was OUR birth and we knew that we were the ones playing a big part in this.

 Laurentine's Water Broke At 7am on Sunday the 7th of the 7th

-I'm not one for numerology but this is certainly interesting :) The team was called in and they came to the house setting up a birthing pool (blow up jacuzzi) and with all their midwife medical accoutrements.
+I'm not one for numerology but this is certainly interesting :) The team was called in and they came to the house setting up a birthing pool (blow up jacuzzi) and with all their midwife medical accouterments.
 Laurentine's contractions were getting stronger and stronger and she quickly dilated to 7cm in a few hours.